 “Oh?
 Is he only interested in gaining your alliance, or is he trying to engender a friendship?”

-She rubbed the back of her teeth with her tongue, running through her memories with Westbay and trying to catalogue his attitude.
+She palmed her Conduit, rolling it around absentmindedly as she ran through her memories of Westbay, trying to catalogue his attitude.
 She hesitated, but decided not to mention that she’d done blood magic in Westbay’s presence, or rather, cast blood magic on him.
 Westbay hadn’t even realized, and she didn’t feel like admitting to any more stupidity.
-“He thinks I share his childish interest in detective stories because he likes to talk about the investigation into the Raven Queen, and he saw me do a rather impressive piece of magic.
+“He thinks I share his childish interest in detective stories because I’ve show interest when he talks about the investigation into the Raven Queen, and he saw me do a rather impressive piece of magic.
 That’s when his attitude really changed.
-At first I thought he just wanted to use me, but he’s been inviting me to spend time with his friends, acting ingratiatingly, and overall pretending as if we’re best mates.
-Even when I snap at him, he might snap back but he just keeps trying to burrow closer like a worm.
-Honestly, this morning I think he thought it was all some sort of adventure from an Aberford Thorndyke story.
+At first, I thought he just wanted to use me, but he’s been inviting me to spend time with his friends, acting ingratiatingly, and overall pretending as if we’re best mates.
+Even when I snap at him, he might snap back, but he just keeps trying to burrow closer, like a roundworm.
+Honestly, he seemed to think this morning was all some sort of adventure from an Aberford Thorndyke story.
 I couldn’t get him to leave me be—he forced himself along.
 He doesn’t seem to have a sense of real-world consequences.”

 Oliver stood, paced a little, and then stopped with his hands in his pockets, rocking forward and back on his heels while staring at the ground.
-Finally, he looked up grinned at her, “That’s perfect, actually.
+Finally, he looked up and grinned at her.
+“That’s perfect, actually.
 If you can play deeper into that part of his personality while also gaining his loyalty, you can make your friendship and all the feelings that come along with it indispensable to him.
 Over time, with careful handling, he might even become a valuable resource.
-He’s a high-ranking member of the Crown Families, after all, with both money and influence.”
+He’s a high-ranking member of a Crown Family after all, with both money and influence.”

 Sebastien narrowed her eyes at Oliver.
 “Are you sincerely hoping I can turn him to your cause?
 Overthrowing the Crowns’ law and rule to create some kind of idealistic utopia for everyone else?”